mgodoy-it/IT-Security-Labs/Active-Directory-Lab.md

 ### Active Directory Users & Groups
-Step 1: Go to Server manager and click on Add roles and Features.
+Step 1: Go to Server manager and click on Add roles and Features

 ![Server Manager](/images/test1.png)

-Step 2: Select the Role based Installation and Select “Next”.
+Step 2: Select the Role based Installation and Select “Next”

 ![Server Manager](/images/test2.png)

-Step 3: Select the Server from Server Pool.
+Step 3: Select the Server from Server Pool

 ![Server Manager](/images/test3.png)

-Step 4: Select the Active Directory Domain Services feature.
+Step 4: Select the Active Directory Domain Services feature

 ![Server Manager](/images/test4.png)

-Then check Active Directory Domain Services in Server Roles, and click Add Features by default in the pop-up window to install active Directory Domain Services.
+Then check Active Directory Domain Services in Server Roles, and click Add Features by default in the pop-up window to install active Directory Domain Services

 ![Server Manager](/images/test5.png)

-Step 5: Confirm page > Click on “Install”.
+Step 5: Confirm page > Click on “Install”

 ![Server Manager](/images/test6.png)

 Step 6: The installation is complete.
-Click "Promote this server to a domain controller".
+Click "Promote this server to a domain controller"

 ![Server Manager](/images/test7.png)

 Step 7: In the Deploy Configuration pop-up window, select Add a new forest, enter the root domain name, and then click Next.
-In this example, the new forest is mycompany.local.
+In this example, the new forest is mycompany.local

 ![Server Manager](/images/test8.png)

-Step 8: In Domain Controller Selection, enter the custom password, then click Next.
+Step 8: In Domain Controller Selection, enter the custom password, then click Next

 ![Server Manager](/images/test9.png)

-Step 9: Click Next in DNS Options.
+Step 9: Click Next in DNS Options

 ![Server Manager](/images/test10.png)

-Step10: In Other Options, click Next.
+Step10: In Other Options, click Next

 ![Server Manager](/images/test11.png)

-Step 11: Leave the default settings in Paths, then click Next.
+Step 11: Leave the default settings in Paths, then click Next

 ![Server Manager](/images/test12.png)

 Step 12: In Review Options, review and confirm the information, then click Next.
-Optionally, save the PowerShell script if you want to automate this task in another environment.
+Optionally, save the PowerShell script if you want to automate this task in another environment

 ![Server Manager](/images/test13.png)

-Step 13: After the Prerequisites Check completes, click Install.
+Step 13: After the Prerequisites Check completes, click Install

 ![Server Manager](/images/test14.png)

-Step 14: When the installation is complete, the system will automatically restart to apply the Active Directory configuration.
+Step 14: When the installation is complete, the system will automatically restart to apply the Active Directory configuration

 ![Server Manager](/images/test15.png)